 Do I have to have a specific college major in order to participate in the program?

 No. We have a range of opportunities available, each requiring different areas of expertise and interest.
 We do ask that you have some demonstrated interest and experience in the world of photography.
 This does not, however, mean that you have to be a photographer.
 We’re excited about carving out a place in photographic history and we hope that our interns are too.

-While interning at Aperture you will not be creating photography.
+While interning at Aperture you will not necessarily be creating photographs for your own fine art portfolio.
 You will be participating in the various support roles necessary to publish, exhibit, and promote photography from around the world.
-Your own work may benefit from spending six months surrounded by photographs, photography books, and photographers, but you won’t spend much time developing your own portfolio.
+Your own work may benefit from spending six months surrounded by photographs, photography books, and photographers, but you won’t spend much time developing your own portfolio during work hours.
 That being said, in addition to aspiring photographers, we want to see aspiring editors, curators, writers, publicists, etc.

 What are past participants in the Work Scholar Program doing now?

-Many of Aperture’s former Work Scholars are now employed full-time at Aperture.
-Our publisher, exhibitions coordinator, and assistant editor, among others, were all interns here once.
+Many of Aperture’s former Work Scholars have gone on to do great things!
+A few alums are now employed full-time at Aperture.
+Our Creative Director, Director of Exhibitions Management, and three of our Assistant Editors, among others, were all once interns.
 However, interning at Aperture does not guarantee that you will be hired.
 Other former Work Scholars include photographers Gregory Crewdson and Taryn Simon and New York Times photography critic Philip Gefter.
 Many interns go on to work at other publishers or galleries around the world.
 Some end up using the various skills developed here to enter into fields completely unrelated to photography.